avunii/avunii/readme.md

 - 📫 How to reach me **avunii@hotmail.com**

-- 📄 Know about my experiences [https://solo.to/leidenschaft/](https://solo.to/leidenschaft/)
+- 📄 Know about my experiences [on the web](https:/l-xdt.github.io/)

 - ⚡ Fun fact: **🗿**